Korean, Edit

 ○ Derived from bone marrow stem cells (or myeloid cells) in the ribs, thorax, pelvis, vertebrae, etc.

-○ During fetal period, blood cell production from liver, spleen and bone marrow
+○ During fetal period, red blood cells are produced from liver, spleen and bone marrow

 ○ 5 to 6 million pieces per mm3